 In fact, local broadcast network fees are up over 600 percent since 2006, while all TV network fees (local, premium, and cable networks) are up around 90 percent since 2009.

-Sling TV was the first major cord-cutting service to launch on the market, offering an “a la carte” live TV model.
-It was later followed by PlayStation (also 2015).
+Sling TV was the first major cord-cutting service to launch on the market, offering an “a la carte” live TV model (although fuboTV preceded it by one month, but with a soccer-only streaming service).
+It was later followed by PlayStation Vue (also 2015).
 Meanwhile, 2017 was a breakout year for this niche as five out of the seven largest multi-channel streaming TV providers launched that year.
 The most recent major service launch was AT&T WatchTV, which entered the market in 2018.
 WatchTV was a direct response to the no-sports Philo.